cagridemirtash/cagridemirtash/README.md

 * 🌍  I'm based in Turkey
 * 🧠  I'm learning Typescript, Javascript and .NET
-* 🤝  I'm open to collaborating on Blockchain and Backend.
+* 🤝  I'm open to collaborating on Blockchain, Backend and Network.
 * ⚡  I am a hyperman who is passionate about dreams.

 <a href="https://www.twitter.com/cagridemirtash" target="_blank" rel="noreferrer"><img